Joe-Moussally/Jerrys-Boring-Game/README.md

 ## About

-Rick And Morty: Jerry's Game is the balloon-popping game that Jerry gets addicted to during one of the episodes of the hilarious animated series Rick and Morty.
-The game is just as you see it in the episode: a crude simulator where you pop the balloons that appear on the screen.
+From Adult Swim's Rick and Morty comes Jerry's Game, the pinnacle of mobile gaming!
+Step into the shoes of Morty's Dad, Jerry Smith, and invest your free time in our balloon-popping simulator for accomplished, respected individuals.
+Need encouragement for performing infant-level motor functions?
+Do you wish bubble wrap came with achievements?
+Jerry's Game has all of this and more!
+Get in there and get poppin'!

+- Pop the balloons!
+- Keep popping the balloons!
+- Never stop popping the balloons
+- A new way get bored, fast.
+- Infinite Replayability

 - [Watch Episode Scene Here](https://www.youtube.com/watch?v=yR1aZZOT3wI)

 Gameplay in Rick And Morty: Jerry's Game is so repetitive to the point of absurdity.
 This game is simply a parody of the genre, so its gameplay is identical to the games it's making fun of.

-Rick And Morty: Jerry's Game is a strange game, because although it's not fun in and of itself, it should be a lot of fun for any fan of Rick and Morty, especially whenever the pair shows up to congratulate you.

 ## Description

+Rick And Morty: Jerry's Game is the balloon-popping game that Jerry gets addicted to during one of the episodes of the hilarious animated series Rick and Morty.
+The game is just as you see it in the episode: a crude simulator where you pop the balloons that appear on the screen.

+It's a strange game, because although it's not fun in and of itself, it should be a lot of fun for any fan of Rick and Morty, especially whenever the pair shows up to congratulate you.

 When you start playing Rick And Morty: Jerry's Game, you have absolutely nothing: no music, no variety of balloons, no changes in scenery, no way to leave the game halfway, nothing.